List of Stargate Universe characters: Character arc

 On Destiny, Eli quickly proves his value through his intelligence and creativity, and by rapidly translating many of the ship's systems and deciphering the technology on board; while not as fluent in the Ancient language as Rush, he demonstrates more adaptability in leveraging their discoveries, notably by using the Kino technology to scout gated worlds (sometimes acting as a 'black box'), record diaries from the crew, patrol as security drones, and improvise a material sled for hauling cargo.
 Each of the main leaders come to rely on Eli for different reasons: Rush respects Eli's intelligence, even when he secretly resents it; Young relies on Eli as a "second opinion" because he does not trust Rush; and Wray trusts his motivations, as she believes Rush does not want to return to Earth.
 As a consequence, Eli is a frequent participant in secret plans and meetings, causing the crew to come straight to him when they feel that they are being left in the dark.

 As such, Eli increasingly confronts his own fears of abandonment and his self-doubts as the leaders and crew come to rely on him.
 He initially bonds with Chloe Bennet, hoping to pursue her romantically; however, her interest in Lt.
 Scott causes Eli to keep things platonic, becoming her most trusted confidant on the ship and a surrogate "big brother".
 Eli is particularly close to Sgt.
 Riley, with whom they share technical interests, and he is visibly distraught by Riley's death in the line of duty.
 His relationship with Rush is initially strained, as Rush sees him as a competitor and someone with "unearned" success, as Eli's natural intelligence and creativity are nearly on par with his own, even without having completed college or dedicating himself to years of additional study, as he did.
 Eli discovers that in an alternate timeline, he married Cpl.
 Barnes and started a family with her, though once the disaster that would have caused the schism is avoided, he decides against acting on this knowledge for the time being.
 Eli forms two unconventional friendships: one with Sgt.
-Greer, whom he respects and fears, and a second with Camille Wray who shares his homesickness.
+Greer, whom he respects and fears, and a second with Camile Wray who shares his homesickness.